 20 Employee Survey Questions to Help Define Your Company Values

 When your employees align and understand your core values, they’re more likely to feel supported and engaged.
-Ask these 20 questions in your next employee survey to help you understand what your employees think about your company's core values.
+Here are 20 employee engagement survey questions to help you understand what your employees think about your company's core values.

 With the ever-changing workplace, it's no surprise that employees and job seekers are placing more importance on mission and company values in today's work environment.
-In order to be successful at recruiting and attracting top talent, every business must have a defined set of authentic core values.
+To be successful at recruiting and attracting top talent, every business must have a defined set of authentic core values.

 But how do you help your team members understand your core values?
 And how do you measure if the people within your company resonate with your core values?

-The easiest way to find out whether employees are aligned with your core values is by sending frequent employee engagement surveys and listening to employee feedback.
+The easiest way to find out whether employees are aligned with your core values is by sending recurring employee engagement surveys, listening to employee feedback, and creating an action plan.

 By sending thoughtful surveys to your people, you’ll be able to find out if your core values are defined and in the voice of your employees.